Australia Travel Budget - Visit Australia on a Budget or Travel in Style

 What did other people spend on Food?

 Typical prices for Food in Australia are listed below.
-These actual costs are from real travelers and can give you an idea of the Food prices in Australia, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the Food prices in Australia, but your costs will vary based on your travel style and the place where the purchase was made.

 • Pizza